 "Oh!
 Okay.
 Hank?" said Mika.

 "Yes, yes, my darling?" said Hank, who was shrouded in his studio, working desperately on what surely would be his masterpiece - a bird painting, number 36.

 "Zonya made a friend who wants to have dinner with us."
 Hank rushed out quickly to greet Joss.

-"What a pleasure it is to meet you," said Hank, who was a late 40's, early 50's North Dakota gentleman.
+"What a pleasure it is to meet you," said Hank, who was a late 40's, or maybe early 50's North hair on that was only on the sides of head grey already Dakota gentleman.
 Joss spied around the room a little bit more.
 Presumably the house, even though it was cheap, was nice, she thought.
 This is what people in this universe lived like.
 Interesting, it's a lot like the other universes, like the one she was from. she did never really grow up in a conventional house.
 When she first got to earth, you know, the normal earth, the one with superheroes, and aliens, and monsters, and stuff, she lived in the woods for a small period of time, about two months, trying to find Tomorrow Man.
 He had then invited her to live at his base.

 "Thank you," said Joss.